Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 `touch index.js`

-And finally, our main React component, which we'll call `app.js`.
-This is our main entry point for the React side of things.
+And finally, your main React component, which you'll call `app.js`.
+This is your main entry point for the React side of things.

 `touch app.js`

 After you have the files created, it’s time to fill them in.
-Starting with our `styles.css` file.
+Starting with your `styles.css` file.

 ### Styles.css

-Your styles file isn’t absolutely essential at this point, but it’s nice to have a few basic styles available to improve the built-in look and feel browsers give us by default.
+Your styles file isn’t absolutely essential at this point, but it’s nice to have a few basic styles available to improve the built-in look and feel browsers give by default.

 ```
 body {